rifset/katla-with-information-theory/README.md

 ![katla-view.png](katla-view.png)

-For each guess the game will provide feedbacks on which letters are correct and incorrect.
+For each guesses the game will provide feedbacks on which letters are correct and incorrect.

 ![game-rules.PNG](game-rules.png)